superman2775/superman2775/README.md

 - 👋 Hi, I’m @superman2775
-- 👀 I’m interested in nothing
+- 👀 I’m interested in everything!
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning CSS.
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to not reach me:
+- 📫 How to reach me: Discord: @super_man2775.
+(The point behind my name is important)
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I don't care about anything
+- ⚡ Fun fact: I am dumb
+- 🖥️ I am currently working on a [Spotify API project] (https://github.com/superman2775/spotify-smpp)

 <!---
 superman2775/superman2775 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.